-If you manage or own a beauty salon or spa, you probably know how important it is to build a reputation.
-This will help you stand out from your competitors, facilitate the growth of your client base and ensure repeat business.
+If you manage or own a beauty salon or spa, you probably know how important it is to build a strong online reputation of your salon.
+Although your customers play a vital part in maintaining your salon online reputation, these strategies help you stand out from your competitors, facilitate the growth of your client base and ensure repeat business.

 Have you ever stopped and thought, what is the first impression people have about your salon?
 What kind of basic information you are giving them about your business?

 The most important of them all – how do potential customers discover your business?
 Chances are that your clients found you online while scrolling through their Facebook feed or stumbled upon your salon on Google.
 A strong online presence supported by a lot of 5 star reviews can make those potential customers into real customers.